Best Affordable Places to Live in Idaho in 2025

 Photo credit: iStock/benedek

-Swan Valley is a tiny town in the Yellowstone range, 45 minutes by car from Jacksonville, Wyoming and Yellowstone National Park.
+Swan Valley is a tiny town in the Yellowstone range, less than an hour’s drive by car from both the Grand Teton and Yellowstone National Parks.
 It is on the banks of the South Fork of the Snake River and is best known for its world-class fly fishing.

 Cascade, Idaho